 In 1987, four musicians got together for what they envisioned would be a one-time performance at Tipitina’s in New Orleans.
 It was a night of mostly acoustic music – sparse instrumentation with a strong emphasis on songwriting and vocal harmonies.
 The show far exceeded expectations, and on that March night the subdudes were born.

-And today, there’s still nobody in the world that sounds like them.
+And after nearly 30 years, still nobody in the world sounds like them.

 If you want to know more about the subdudes, keep reading here!

 And, if you want to go waayyy back, the subdudes can trace their genesis to a few bands in particular: L’il Queenie & The Percolators (1977-1982), the Cartoons with Becky Kury (1978-1980), and the Continental Drifters (1984-1987).
 Click the links to read more!